Ag23422/Projects-/README.md

 ## License

-All projects in this repository are licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Attribution is appreciated if reused or extended.
+All projects in this repository are licensed under the [MIT License](./LICENSE ).Attribution is appreciated if reused or extended.